DorianPopa/CSSO-FII/README.md

 https://docs.microsoft.com/en-us/windows/win32/api/

 > You can navigate the documentation faster by doing a quick google search with the name of the function.
 A link to the official documentation should be one of the first results.

+If you have any questions about the code in this repository or if you need further guidance on solving the tasks, open an issue inside this repository.
+I will do my best to answer your questions or help you with your problems, however, I will not offer complete solutions to possible new laboratory tasks or projects.